fncbook/fnc/julia/chapter2.md

 A₁ - L * U
 ```

-IIn floating point, we cannot expect the difference to be exactly zero as we found in this toy example.
+In floating point, we cannot expect the difference to be exactly zero as we found in this toy example.
 Instead, we would be satisfied to see that each element of the difference above is comparable in size to machine precision.

 ``````